badsectorlabs/ludus/docs/docs/quick-start/install-ludus.md

 - Root access
 - Internet access (not via WiFi)

-To install ludus, copy the ludus-server binary to the machine and run it as root.
+To install ludus, copy the ludus-server binary (get it [here](https://gitlab.com/badsectorlabs/ludus/-/releases)) to the machine and run it as root.
 It will copy all files into /opt/ludus and print the configuration values used during install.

 :::tip[Don't trust the binaries?]

-    Ludus binaries are built in CI, but you can always [build them from source](../Developers/building-from-source) yourself.
+    Ludus binaries are built in CI, but you can always [build them from source](../developers/building-from-source) yourself.

 :::